 Image File Types –.tiff

-TIFF, or Tagged Image File Format are large files that maintain optimal quality through any undergoing changes. .tiff don’t have links in them, which can be ideal for privacy reasons.
+The TIFF image file, or Tagged Image File Format are large files that maintain optimal quality through any undergoing changes. .tiff don’t have links in them, which can be ideal for privacy reasons.
 Because .tiff have no unseen data included, there will never be a virus hidden inside the files.

 .tiff image extensions are ideal for important things like historical records.
 They are very hard to change or corrupt, so holding crucial files like this are where they thrive.